FAIRmat-NFDI/AreaC-DOC/docs/writing_a_parser_plugin/parser_plugin_overview.md

 * [atomistic](https://github.com/nomad-coe/atomistic-parsers) - Parsers for output from classical molecular simulations, e.g., from Gromacs, Lammps, etc.
 * [database](https://github.com/nomad-coe/database-parsers) - Parsers for various databases, e.g., OpenKim.
 * [eelsdb](https://github.com/nomad-coe/nomad-parser-eelsdb) - Parser for the EELS database (https://eelsdb.eu/; to be integrated in the database project).
-* [electronic](https://github.com/nomad-coe/electronic-parsers) - Parsers for output from electronic structure calculations, e.g., from Vasp, Fhiaims, etc.
+* [electronic](https://github.com/nomad-coe/electronic-parsers) - Parsers for output from electronic structure calculations, e.g., from Vasp, Fhiaims, etc. <!-- TODO ab Initio instead of electronic structure?  -->
 * [nexus](https://github.com/nomad-coe/nomad-parser-nexus) - Parsers for combining various instrument output formats and electronic lab notebooks.
-* [workflow](https://github.com/nomad-coe/workflow-parsers) - Parsers for output from codes that specialize in workflows, e.g., Aflow, FHI-vibes, QuantumEspressoPhonon, etc.
+* [workflow](https://github.com/nomad-coe/workflow-parsers) - Parsers for output from task managers and workflow schedulers.

 Within each project folder you will find a `test/` directory, containing the [parser tests](parser_tests.md), and also a directory containing the parsers' source code, `<parserproject>parser` or `<parserproject>parsers`, depending on if one or more